functionland/docs/docs/index.md

   * security

-To achieve these properties we are building on top of and utilizing an already existent decentralized web.
+To achieve these properties, we designed a system to utilize an already existent decentralized web.

-The FULA network is a peer-peer network architecture designed with open protocols and specifications such as [libp2p](https://libp2p.io/), [IPFS](https://ipfs.io/) and [decentralized identity](https://www.w3.org/TR/did-core/).
+The FULA network is a peer-peer architecture designed with open protocols and specifications such as [libp2p](https://libp2p.io/), [IPFS](https://ipfs.io/) and [decentralized identity](https://www.w3.org/TR/did-core/).

 This means we can achieve an unprecendented level of interoperabiltiy that will make every participant in the eco system future proof including DApp developers.